 Ski race training

 What do I do if I need medical assistance when travelling?

 Can we travel independently on our Couple/Family travel insurance policy?

 Adults over the age of 18 can travel independently, all children must be accompanied by an insured adult.

 How often can I travel on an Annual Multi-trip policy?

 The policy lasts for the complete 12 months, and you can take as many trips/holidays as you wish during the year.
 Any individual trip or holiday must not last longer than 31 days.
 If a trip is for a longer period you will need to purchase a Single Trip policy for that particular trip.
-Winter Sports cover, Golf and Cruise Cover are available at an additional premium.
+Winter Sports cover and Cruise Cover are available at an additional premium.